-ENVE 327/327L INTRODUCTORY ENVIRONMENTAL ENGINEERING DESIGN (2-1) 3 credits.
+ENVE 327/327L INTRODUCTORY ENVIRONMENTAL ENGINEERING DESIGN

+(2-1) 3 credits.
 Prerequisites: CEE/ENVE 326 or permission of instructor.
 A second course in the theory and practice of Environmental Engineering.
-Emphases are on the applications of environmental engineering principles of the design and analysis of municipal water and waste water treatment systems.
-Laboratory exercises will be completed and reports with computer generated text, tables, and figures are required.
+Emphases are on the applications of environmental engineering principles in the design and analysis of water and wastewater treatment, and solid and hazardous waste disposal.
+Laboratory exercises will be completed and reports with computer-generated text tables and figures are required.
 This course is cross-listed with CEE 327/327L.